vikipretium/Covid-Stats/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Maps are used from [MapSVG](https://mapsvg.com), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-- Inspiration
+- Design is inspired from a design made by [Nelson Sakwa](<https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)>).
-- etc
+- Linters are made by [Microverse Inc](https://github.com/microverseinc/linters-config/).

 ## 📝 License